danielr-tech/EarthquakeProject/en/step_3.md

 ![Earthquake pde508851, position and magnitude highlighted](images/PositionMagnitudeHighlighted.png)

-Parts of an association can be extracted with a few different functions:
-+ `Keys` finds every category name
-+ `Values` finds the information in every category
-+ `Lookup` find the piece of information for a particular category
-+ `Part` finds the pieces of information for one or more categories or at one or more **positions**

-Note that if there are several associations inside one another, `Keys`, `Values` and `Lookup` will only search in the outermost association.
+If (as is the case with your data) there are several associations inside one another, `Keys`, `Values` and `Lookup` will only search in the outermost association.
+However, `Part` can penetrate nested associations to any depth.
+For this reason, you will use `Part` to separate the "Position" and "Magnitude" sub-categories from the rest of the earthquake data.

 --- collapse ---
 ---
 title: Part explained
 ---

-In a sense, `Part` is more powerful than `Keys`, `Values` or `Lookup`, as it can penetrate nested associations to any depth.
-It is also unusual in that it can search associations by **position**, not just category name.
-`Part` is a very rich function with capabilities that cannot be fully explained here, but a few examples should give you a taste of what it can do.
+`Part` extracts part of an **expression**.
+The expression is usually some sort of data, but `Part` works on a lot of functions, too.
+The part being extracted might be a single item, or it might be several items that match some pattern.

+More specifically, the data is usually a list or association (or a list of lists or a nested association) and items are extracted by their position, such as "4th item in the list".

+For associations, `Part` has the extra property of being able to extract items by **category name** as well as position.
+(`Part` also works on lists, but that's not important right now.)

+`Part` is best understood with examples.

 --- task ---